-Galatea Creek takes you past waterfalls and over 11 bridges to Lillian Lake.
+Galatea Creek Trail takes you past waterfalls and over 11 bridges to Lillian Lake Backcountry Campground.
 From there, you can hike to Lower and Upper Galatea Lakes, two sparkling alpine lakes.

 With bridges, waterfalls, a backcountry campground, and three lakes, it’s easy to see why Galatea Creek is such a popular trail.
-While Lillian Lake makes a nice picnic or camping spot, Lower Galatea Lake (1.3 km farther) is a much finer objective.
-Set in a cirque, the dazzling turquoise lake has crystal clear water.
+While Lillian Lake makes a nice picnic or camping spot, it’s well worth it to hike 1.3 km further to Lower Galatea Lake.
+Set in a cirque, the dazzling turquoise lake has crystal clear (and cold!) water.
 Continuing west will take you to Upper Galatea Lake, a smaller lake the same stunning shade of blue.

-The kids and I stayed at Lillian Lake Backcountry Campground so we could day hike to Galatea Lakes the next day, but you could hike to to all three lakes in one day.
+The kids and I stayed at Lillian Lake Backcountry Campground so we could day hike to Galatea Lakes the next day, but if you get an early start, you could hike to to all three lakes in one day.

 Galatea Creek to Lillian Lake: 6.3 km, 475 m elevation gain